rust-lang/rust/src/tools/rust-analyzer/lib/smol_str/README.md

 Unlike `String`, however, `SmolStr` is immutable.
 The primary use case for `SmolStr` is a good enough default storage for tokens of typical programming languages.
-Strings consisting of a series of newlines, followed by a series of whitespace are a typical pattern in computer programms because of indentation.
+Strings consisting of a series of newlines, followed by a series of whitespace are a typical pattern in computer programs because of indentation.
 Note that a specialized interner might be a better solution for some use cases.